-I am a Muslim and I heard that Christians believe in three gods.
+I heard that Christians believe in three gods.
 Is that true?

 The Bible tells clearly, that there is only one God.
 In Deuteronomy 6:4 we read: “Hear, O Israel: The Lord our God, the Lord is one.”
 Jesus confirms this in the New Testament, in Mark 12:28-29.
 When asked which commandment is the most important of all, Jesus answered, “The most important is, Hear, O Israel: The Lord our God, the Lord is one.”
 So, Muslims, Jews and Christians all confess there is only one God.